MS in Mathematics

 Calculus Of Variations And Optimal Control Theory I

 The student must pass a two-part comprehensive examination or submit and defend a master’s thesis.
+For distance learning students, the exams will be administered remotely and will require access to a remote site or the internet and a computer with video and audio capabilities.

 Total Hours30